NothNoth/MIDIRouter/README.md

   - Watch for MIDI messages on an input interface
   - Replay or not these eventually transformed messages on an output MIDI interface

-_Mmhh-kay.. can yu give me some examples?"_
+_Mmhh-kay.. can you give me some examples?"_

 The most simple use is to replay all messages from the input interface to the output interface.